MMR and MMRV Vaccination Programme 2026-2027

 This service enables NHS England to commission MenB immunisation services to effectively prevent infections and outbreaks caused by meningococcal bacteria.

-This routine immunisation programme consists of a three-dose schedule: the primary course includes two doses at 2 and 4 months, to ensure optimum protection for babies before the peak incidence at five months and a booster dose at 12 to 13 months providing long term protection.
+From 1st July 2025, the primary course includes two doses at 2 and 3 months, to ensure optimum protection for babies before the peak incidence at five months and a booster dose at 12 to 13 months providing long term protection.

 Practices are only paid for vaccinations administered by the practice not for those given by other healthcare providers.